5 Best Fly Fishing Waders – A Buyers Guide

 2TZX20W W L 1Y*WEpKc&bids=327192

 The Orvis Clearwater is more well-known as a rod than a set of waders.
 The Clearwater waders are Orvis’ more affordable option!
-If your budget is a little more restrictive, you’ll get a very high-quality set of waders that should last you years and includes also the same Orvis warranty!
+If your budget is a little more restrictive, you’ll get a very high-quality set of waders that should last you for many years and also includes the same Orvis warranty!

 You have a four-layer waterproof nylon fabric with a nice amount of breathability.
 There are side buckles that allow you to roll these waders down on warm days.

 Also, you have fleece-lined pockets to keep your hands warm on cold days and one large external storage pocket to keep a fly box and any other things you need.
-Also, there are several D-rings that give you a chance to attach forceps, all the other necessary tools, and even a telescopic landing net!
+Also, several D-rings allow you to attach forceps, all the other necessary tools, and even a telescopic landing net!

 Simms Flyweight Waders